Danny1451/Swift-LeetCode-Utils/README.md

 # Swif-LeetCode-Utils
 Provide fast way to create and print for ListNode &amp; TreeNode on the LeetCode. 😊

-If you want to test your Algorithms without the LeetCode,try these code.
+If you want to test your Algorithms without the LeetCode,try these **[Code](https://github.com/Danny1451/Swift-LeetCode-Utils/blob/master/LeetCodeUtilsPG.playground/Contents.swift)**.

 # ListNode